rajprateek25/digital-design-and-fabrication/lab-3-sensors-and-actuators/README.md

 ---

 ### Code to Test Actuators
-To verify the actuators, I started with a simple, hardcoded timer loop to test inflation, hold, and deflation states.
+To verify the actuators, we started with a simple, hardcoded timer loop to test inflation, hold, and deflation states.

 ```cpp
 .